 From work-related stress and changes in living arrangements to problems with family or dealing with loss, life can get downright stressful.
 And while stress comes and goes, if it turns into excessive worrying, even in the absence of a stressor, that’s anxiety.
 So, while the two can be hard to differentiate, if you’re feeling stressed even when there’s nothing obvious to stress about, you’re most likely experiencing actual anxiety.

 Individuals may “self-medicate” with alcohol or drugs to numb anxiety.
 It’s so prevalent that GAD is known to overlap with substance use disorders.
-But, conversely, substance abuse can lead to an increase in anxiety.
+But, conversely, substance use can lead to an increase in anxiety.
 Like so many other mental health challenges, it can be a vicious cycle.
-And the most effective way to break the cycle is to curb substance abuse.
+And the most effective way to break the cycle is to curb substance use.

 Physical Health Problems